DonaldWL/StateMachine/README.md

 ##Required Libraries
 You will need the repository that contains PythonLib.
 You can find this at https://github.com/DonaldWL/PythonLib

+##TODO
+I have not completed the Linux side of the examples.
+I currently do not have access to a Linux machine.
+Thus, the C and CPP examples have not been compiled under Linux.
+The basic state machine should not have an issue, but some of the other files to support the user side of the state machine need to be coded up and tested.

 ##Packages And Files
 ###Examples
   Contains all the examples for C, CPP, and Python.
 See the help files.